HendEmad/Image-Processing/Obstacles detection & Path planning/README.md

 - Key for dictionary is a tuple - (x,y) coordinate of an Object
 - First element of dictionary is a tuple - (x,y) coordinate of an object nearest to it
 - Second element is a list of tuples having (x,y) coordinate of all grids traversed i.e all route path
-- Third element of dictionary should be number of moves taken for traversal
+- Third element of dictionary should be number of moves taken for traversal.

-# Files description:
-- `test.py` --> to check the results.
-You can edit the test image from main.py to see different results.
-- `obstacles_detection.py` --> To see the main functionality and run it.
-- `astarsearch.py` --> The implementation of A* search algo.
-- `traversal.py` --> To traverse through the image to find objects/min path.